What Is The Written Law?

 A legal code is a written code of laws that are enforced. … This may deal with things like police, courts, or punishments.
 Read:

-See also What is Sigecaps?
+See also What is present value and future value?

 WHO issues written law?